tanukamboj208/Understanding-Obsessive-Compulsive-Disorder-OCD-Trends-with-Data-Analysis/README.md

 ## Analysis Performed

-Count of patients by year and month
+- Count of patients by year and month
-Ethnicity distribution
+- Ethnicity distribution
-Comparison of obsession and compulsion scores by gender Trend insights from diagnosis timeline
+- Comparison of obsession and compulsion scores by gender
+- Trend insights from diagnosis timeline

 ## Visualizations

 The notebook includes:

 - Pie chart: Ethnicity distribution
--Bar chart: Patients diagnosed per year
+- Bar chart: Patients diagnosed per year
 - Line charts: Y-BOCS score comparison by gender
 All charts created using Matplotlib only.

 ## Key Findings (Summary)

-i) Diagnosis frequency increased significantly in later years. ii) Ethnicity distribution shows dominance of certain groups. iii) Male and female total Y-BOCS scores are close, indicating similar severity patterns.
+- Diagnosis frequency increased significantly in later years.
+- Ethnicity distribution shows dominance of certain groups.
+- Male and female total Y-BOCS scores are close, indicating similar severity patterns.